What Were the Effects of Colonialism?

 2.4 French Colonialism

-• The French East India Company captured territories such as Pondicherry, Chandannagar, and Mahé in India in the 17th century.
+- The French East India Company captured territories in India, including Pondicherry, Chandannagar, and Mahé, in the 17th Century.

 Premium Quality Product on Amazon